VLS-1 V02: Origins

-In March 1999 the preparations at the Alcântara Launch Center were already underway.
-On June 18, Defense Minister Élcio Álvares observed the rocket's assembly and integration activities at the Aeronautics Institute of Technology.
+In March 1999 the preparations at the Alcântara Launch Center were underway.
+On June 18, 1999, Defense Minister Élcio Álvares observed the rocket's assembly and integration activities at the Aeronautics Institute of Technology.
+SACI-2 began to be assembled in July and arrived in Maranhão on November 28, 1999.

 The launch was planned for November 20, 1999, but tests of SACI-2 in the thermo-vacuum chamber indicated a failure in one of the electronic components.
 The rocket was ready by the same month.
-It was later scheduled for December 7, but was postponed due to problems with the rocket.
+The satellite problem was solved by replacing the memory in the internal computer.
+If the satellite had not been repaired before launch, they considered dismantling the VLS or launching it empty.
+The launch was later scheduled for December 7, but was postponed due to problems with the rocket.
 On the same day, December 7, the launch center teams wrapped up the simulated countdown.

-About 600 people were involved in the launch and the airspace in the region was closed for about three hours.
+Around 600 people were involved in the launch, and the airspace in the region was closed for approximately three hours.

 Launch

-The rocket, with 43 tons of solid fuel, was launched on December 11, 1999, at 18:40 (UTC), after a ten minute delay, with the four strap-on boosters having worked correctly, as well as the other systems.
-However, it was remotely destroyed after 3m30s into the mission due to the second stage not being activated.
+VLS-1 V02 was launched on December 11, 1999, at 18:40 (UTC), after a ten minute delay.
+The four strap-on boosters worked correctly, however, it was remotely destroyed after 3 minutes and 30 seconds due to the second stage not being activated.
 The debris fell within the interdicted area.

 The announcement of the failure only came one hour and 20 minutes after the accident.
 According to the official version, Brigadier Tiago Ribeiro, responsible for the announcement, would have been ill due to emotion after the accident.

 Aftermath

 The announcement came from the INPE directorate in São José dos Campos, about an hour before an official military announcement.
 The Brazilian Air Force relied on help from fishing communities to locate the wreckage.
+Its four boosters fell 60 kilometers off the coast of the Parnaíba region; the second stage and the rest of the rocket fell off the coast of Fortaleza.
 Among military circles there were rumors that the VLS had been the victim of sabotage.

 The Brazilian and international media had difficulty communicating with their newspapers due to overloaded Internet.
 The failure led INPE to cancel the microsatellite program.
+On December 13, 1999, President Fernando Henrique Cardoso announced that the project would be reviewed by the MCT, the Aeronautics and INPE.

 The investigation revealed that the accident was due to a flame penetration of the second stage block and the front flexible heat shield flap.
-The next launch, VLS-1 V03, was finally scheduled for 2003.
-However, on August 22, 2003, three days before the launch, the rocket was destroyed at its base due to an accidental ignition, causing 21 deaths.
+The next launch, VLS-1 V03, after plans to launch it in 2001, was finally scheduled for 2003.
+However, on August 22, 2003, three days before the launch, the rocket was destroyed at its base due to an accidental ignition, leading to 21 deaths.
 VLS-1 V04 had 70% of its structure built, but the program was terminated in 2016.